CAE Reading and Use of English Part 8

 13 addition.
 An additional argument is introduced at the beginning of a new paragraph.

 14 Besides.
 A synonym for ‘in addition to’, albeit a more concise one.
-Remember, that you can’t use more than one word for each gap.
+Keep in mind that you can’t use more than one word for each gap.

 15 little.
 ‘Little or no’ is a set expression opposite to ‘as many as’, but used with uncountable nouns and meaning a very small amount of something.